 Located at 601 Grant Avenue, right across from St. Mary’s Cathedral, the Sing Chong Building stands out with its unique pagoda-style design, making it one of Chinatown’s most photographed spots.

-Sin Chong symbolizes the Chinese-American community’s resilience and cultural pride.
+Sin Chong is said to be a symbol of the Chinese-American community’s resilience and cultural pride.

 C. Nam Kue Chinese School and the Legacy of Education